BlockchainCommons/GordianWallet-iOS/Docs/Electrum-guide.md

 **FullyNoded 2 works with Bitcoin Core and Bitcoin Core only works with xpubs/tpubs.
 Therefore you will need to use [this tool](https://jlopp.github.io/xpub-converter/) to convert your xpubs to the format Electrum accepts.**

-#### xpub #1 always represents your offline recovery keys - this is the one we already imported into Electrum via the offline recovery words. `tpubDEYij9WndcWU4ApaSz68RitBMrZRTfShsXn4qw1izEaFScR5dnP4dz1CzgmfT5iTrNeZJhMXieg2BzhCFNxrWtvaTerBio3VbFoSDixs4yR`
+xpub #1 always represents your offline recovery keys - this is the one we already imported into Electrum via the offline recovery words. `tpubDEYij9WndcWU4ApaSz68RitBMrZRTfShsXn4qw1izEaFScR5dnP4dz1CzgmfT5iTrNeZJhMXieg2BzhCFNxrWtvaTerBio3VbFoSDixs4yR`

-#### xpub #2 always represents your devices keys and will be the one we add into Electrum next. `tpubDDxd7u6V76WHV6CRy3KSsJoXiioVwubYDubysMkvkYuCTFPwWfUwcnC7yh1mNkMd13Ssh8Fu7UiSJRoELuKW58zrVBd1YRGfHkcF2s9DHz3`
+xpub #2 always represents your devices keys and will be the one we add into Electrum next. `tpubDDxd7u6V76WHV6CRy3KSsJoXiioVwubYDubysMkvkYuCTFPwWfUwcnC7yh1mNkMd13Ssh8Fu7UiSJRoELuKW58zrVBd1YRGfHkcF2s9DHz3`

-#### xpub #3  always represents your nodes keys and will be the final key we add as a cosigner into Electrum. `tpubDFW7MhUGfWLHXafXcca9ow5jUkLukcxawpG7V6BzXgtsxHdkUKuSy5eXwrDZ7zr5jLHRmYnJoHv4GGAYY4HGK53x9BL2tDeePw4QNdkk6Gw`
+xpub #3  always represents your nodes keys and will be the final key we add as a cosigner into Electrum. `tpubDFW7MhUGfWLHXafXcca9ow5jUkLukcxawpG7V6BzXgtsxHdkUKuSy5eXwrDZ7zr5jLHRmYnJoHv4GGAYY4HGK53x9BL2tDeePw4QNdkk6Gw`

-Here's what it means (you do not need to know but it is useful to understand):
+Here's what it means (you do not *need* to know this but it is useful to understand):

 - `wsh`: witness script hash. multisig sig bech32 address type, aka p2wsh (pay to witness script hash).
-It tells our node that this is a bech32 multisig address type.
+It tells your node that this is a bech32 multisig address type.
-- `sortedmulti`: this means the descriptor is describing a BIP67 multisig wallet which means the order of the public keys does not matter as they will always be derived lexicographically.
+- `sortedmulti`: This means the descriptor is describing a BIP67 multisig wallet which means the order of the public keys does not matter as they will always be derived lexicographically.
+Electrum, Coldcard and Specter all support BIP67.
-- `2`: represents the number of signatures required, it is folllowed by the xpubs, the number of xpubs denote the number of possible cosigners, in this case its a 2 of 3.
+- `2`: Represents the number of signatures required, it is folllowed by the xpubs, the number of xpubs denote the number of possible cosigners, in this case its a 2 of 3.
-- `[48214714/48'/1'/0'/2']`: You can think of the xpub as representing this derivation path.
+- `[48214714/48'/1'/0'/2']`: The xpubs derivation.
+You can think of the xpub as representing this derivation path.
 - `/0/*` represents the addresses that the descriptor would import, in this case its the primary addesses.
-The `*` just means it can import any range of keys making it HD.
+The `0` means the addresses will be primary receiving addresses, if this was a change descriptor it would be a `1`.
+The `*` just means it can import any range of keys making it HD and actually represents the index of the address to be derived.
-- `#9650s8vz`: this is the descriptors checksum
+- `#9650s8vz`: The descriptors checksum.

 ### 13. Take your #2 tpub from the primary descriptor and convert it to a Vpub (for testnet)

 ![](../Images/Electrum/13_converttpub2.png)

 ### 14. Paste it in to Electrum, tap next, repeat the process for the third and final xpup/tpub